Computer model locks in Chargers vs. Chiefs picks, prediction for NFL Week 15

 The Los Angeles Chargers and Kansas City Chiefs battle in Week 15 of the 2025 NFL season with Kansas City's playoff hopes hanging in the balance while the Chargers remain in contention for the AFC West division title.
 These teams met in Week 1 in Brazil, with the Chargers registering a statement win with a 27-21 result.

 Kickoff from Arrowhead Stadium is set for 1 p.m.
 ET on CBS and Paramount+.
-The Chiefs are 5.5-point favorites in the latest Chargers vs. Chiefs odds at DraftKings, while the over/under is set at 41.5.
+The Chiefs are 5.5-point favorites in the latest Chargers vs. Chiefs odds at DraftKings, while the over/under is 41.5.
+The Chiefs are -275 money line favorites (risk $275 to win $100), while the Chargers are +223 underdogs.
 Before making any Chiefs vs. Chargers picks of your own, make sure to look at the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.

 Where to watch Chargers vs. Chiefs on Sunday